Periodic Classification of Elements | Class 10 CBSE | Web Notes | Part 3 - Modern Periodic Table

 Non-Metal

 Metals form bonds by losing electrons.
-So they are electropositive.
+So, they are electropositive.

-Metallic character decreases across a period and increases down a group because
+Metallic character decreases across a period and increases down a group because:

-• Across a period, the effective nuclear charge acting on the valence electrons increases.
+Across a period, the effective nuclear charge acting on the valence electrons increases.
 So, the tendency to lose electrons decreases.

-• Down a group, the nuclear charge acting on valence electrons decreases as the outermost electrons are farther away from the nucleus.
+Down a group, the nuclear charge acting on valence electrons decreases as the outermost electrons are farther away from the nucleus.
 So, the electrons are lost easily.

 Non-metals form bonds by gaining electrons.
 So, they are electronegative.

-Tendency of gaining electrons decreases down a group.
+The tendency to gain electrons decreases down a group.